bennend/primer-pipline/README.md

 1. Download a [Virtual Machine (VM)](https://www.virtualbox.org/), and a [Ubuntu Mate ISO](https://ubuntu-mate.org/download/).
 Choose 64-bit and version 16.04.1 LTS(Bionic) for Ubuntu.
 2. Install the VM by following the [instructions](http://www.psychocats.net/ubuntu/virtualbox).
 3. After installation, check the python version in yout VM: Open terminal in your VM, type python3 and the version will be shown as 'Python 3.6.5 (default, ****)'.
-4. If python is version 3.6 then download the pipeline package 3.6 from google drive through the browser in your VM.
+4. If python is version 3.6 then download the PrimerDesigner3.6.tar.gz from google drive through the browser in your VM.
-5. Extract the folder to wherever you want, right click the empty space in the extracted folder, click 'Open in Terminal'.
+5. Extract the PrimerDesigner3.6.tar.gz folder to wherever you want, right click the empty space in the extracted folder, click 'Open in Terminal'.
 6. Type:
 ```
 sudo apt-get install python3-tk